 - Risk of accidents – Performance in safety-critical tasks that demand continuous attention may be affected by noise, which could lead to workplace accidents and injuries by making it difficult to hear warning signals (OSHA).

-- Effect on pregnancy – Research suggests that prolonged exposure of the unborn child to high noise levels during pregnancy may have an effect on a child’s later hearing and that low frequencies have a greater potential for causing harm.
-One recommendation is that pregnant women should avoid noise levels over 80 dB(A).
+- Effect on pregnancy – Research from NIOSH suggests that prolonged exposure of the unborn child to high noise levels during pregnancy may have an effect on a child’s hearing.
+One recommendation is that pregnant women should avoid noise levels over 115 dB(A).

 - Social isolation – As hearing becomes challenging, people will often avoid interactive activities, such as social, business, or transactional situations — and instead choose to withdraw and isolate themselves.